About SIP

 Try SIP Calculator

-When you start a SIP, a fixed sum is automatically debited from your bank account on a chosen date every month and invested into a mutual fund of your choice.
-Each investment purchases units of that fund at the current Net Asset Value (NAV).
+Think of a SIP like an EMI, but instead of paying off a loan, you are paying your future self.
+Every month, usually right after payday, a fixed amount is automatically debited from your bank account and invested into a mutual fund of your choice at the current Net Asset Value (NAV).

 Rupee Cost Averaging

-Returns earned on your investments get reinvested, generating their own returns.
-The longer you stay invested, the faster this snowball effect grows your wealth — making an early start far more valuable than investing a larger amount later.
+Returns earned on your investments get reinvested to generate their own returns.
+The longer you let it sit, the faster your wealth multiplies.
+Time in the market almost always beats trying to time the market—making an early start far more valuable than waiting to invest a larger amount later.

 SIP vs Lump Sum Investment

-Both strategies can build wealth, but they suit different investor profiles.
+Both strategies can build wealth, but they suit entirely different financial situations.

 SIP